ufs-community/uwtools/docs/index.rst

 Realize Mode
 """"""""""""

 This mode renders values created by :jinja2:`Jinja2 templates<templates>`, and lets you override values in one file or object with those from others, not necessarily with the same configuration format.
-With ``uwtools``, you can even reference the content of other files to build up a configuration from its pieces.
+With ``uwtools``, you can even reference the contents of other files to build up a configuration from its pieces.

 | :any:`CLI documentation with examples<cli_config_realize_examples>`